nickknw/nickknowlson.com/_posts/2012-07-17-seven-languages-week-3-day-2.markdown

 append([X|Xs],Ys,[X|Zs]) :- append(Xs,Ys,Zs).
 {% endhighlight %}

 At first glance, this function is just like the previous two.
+Note how similar it is to the Haskell example in particular, since it too is just a simple recursive function.
 It can be used like so:

 {% highlight prolog %}
 ?- append([1, 2, 3], [4, 5, 6], List).